-1 Unit: 54 hours of laboratory, per term, LR, DG, CSU, UC

-This is an introductory laboratory course in which scientific methodology is taught and used to explore/experiment with topics found in introductory physical anthropology and primate evolution courses.
+1 Unit: 54 hours of laboratory, per term, LR, DG, CSU, UC Prerequisite: ANTHR-140 (may be taken concurrently) This is an introductory laboratory course in which scientific methodology is taught and used to explore/experiment with topics found in introductory physical anthropology and primate evolution courses.
 Topics will include: paleontology, hands-on study of fossils, Mendelian and population genetics, human variability, forensics, medical anthropology, epidemiology, non-human primates, primate dental and skeletal anatomy, paleoprimatology, paleoanthropology, hominid dietary patterns, the study of hominids as bio-culturally adapted animals, and a survey of general methodologies utilized in physical anthropological research.
 Field trips may be included.